Gabriel-Aguiar-Reis/learning_python/README.md

 This repositore only exist to register my progress in the world of programming and for myself.

-Thank you for you attention, I see you later.
+Thank you for you attention, see you later.

 Ps.
 I'm not fluent in english, so, excuse me for errors.